 On the path to awareness of all this, we’re going to need to deal with the confusion created by our guilt.
 If it’s hidden, our guilt will be devastating.
 It creates a vicious circle that keeps the destructiveness going.
 The more guilty we feel, the more we hide whatever we feel guilty about, the less capable we are of dissolving and transforming it.
 The fact that we can’t get rid of it compounds the guilt.

 Hiding, then, is the real culprit.
 The more we hide from ourselves, the more frustrated we will become, depriving ourselves of the good that life can offer.
 This makes us angrier—and more destructive.
 We become filled with hating actions and attitudes, rejecting life and others.
 This doesn’t bode well for creating loving relationships.

 So let’s look at this guilt.
-How should it be handled?
+How should we handle it?
 There have been two schools of thought throughout the ages.
 One says we’re not responsible for our attitudes or how we feel; we are only responsible for our actions.
 So if we hate and want to kill or destroy something, that’s not something to feel guilty about.
 As long as we don’t act on it.

 The other school of thought says our thoughts and attitudes are living realities.
 They have an effect on others.
 So a true guilt can exist for them.
 And let’s face it, it’s unthinkable that a hidden hate isn’t going to show up in some way, shape or form, even if we are doing our best to behave.

 So then can both of these alternatives be true?
 Or are they mutually exclusive?